Threshold Resonances, Critical Couplings, and Eigenvalue Bounds for Two-Particle Operators on $\mathbb{Z}^3$: Introduction

-\textbf{Historical background.} The study of lattice Schr\"odinger operators with on-site and nearest-neighbour interactions was initiated in~\cite{LBozorov:2009} for non-negative coupling constants.
-Subsequent works extended the analysis to one- and two-dimensional bosonic systems with arbitrary real parameters~\cite{LO'zdemir:2016,LKhKh:2021}.
-More recently, models incorporating next-nearest-neighbour interactions were analyzed in one and two dimensions~\cite{LACAOT:2023,LMA:2023}, where the precise number and distribution of eigenvalues were determined.
+The study of lattice Schr\"{o}dinger operators with on-site and nearest-neighbor interactions was initiated in \cite{LBozorov:2009} for non-negative coupling constants.
+Subsequent works extended the analysis to one- and two-dimensional bosonic systems with arbitrary real parameters \cite{LO'zdemir:2016,LKhKh:2021}.
+More recently, models incorporating next-nearest-neighbour interactions were analyzed in one and two dimensions \cite{LACAOT:2023,LMA:2023}, where the precise number and distribution of eigenvalues were determined.

 Thus the paper presents a detailed spectral analysis of a two-particle Schr\"odinger operators on the three-dimensional lattice $\mathbb{Z}^3$.
 The interactions are supported on a single site and its nearest-neighbor lattice points.
 These interaction structures play an important role in the study of three-body phenomena.
 Our focus is on characterizing the discrete spectrum and investigating the potential emergence of Efimov-like effects in three-particle systems with such finite-range interactions.